The GAPS scam

 Campbell-McBride is an educated MD, which means she is supposed to understand biochemistry.
 A medical doctor who makes such outlandish claims should be expected to know what they’re talking about, which in her case means understanding biochemistry.
-In this video she exposes herself as someone who simultaneously understands an important fact of biochemistry but then goes on to deliberately lie in the same sentence about that same fact of biochemistry.
+In this video (downloaded to preserve as evidence) she exposes herself as someone who simultaneously understands an important fact of biochemistry but then goes on to deliberately lie in the same sentence about that same fact of biochemistry.
 Sadly, only someone who understands biochemistry would catch her in that deception, so all the sentence achieves with a layperson is a sense of awe for her knowledge.
+I will elaborate.

 Why Campbell-McBride is a fraudster

 Dr. Natasha Campbell-McBride knows that bacterial toxins are relatively large molecules and therefore are not easily absorbed through the GI tract.
 The proper term for such toxins is microbial exotoxins.
 I am going to prove that Dr. Natasha Campbell-McBride is a criminal who belongs in jail for deliberately defrauding sick people for millions of dollars.
 “Dr. GAPS” has British nationality and British libel law still is the harshest in the world.
 With her multi-million dollar fraud empire at stake, she may want to sue.
 I’ll list here some of the facts I will use in my defense, since recent libel law reform made the truth a valid defense against libel claims in the UK.